hypertrack/quickstart-ios/README.md

 #### You are all set

-After you run the app and accept permission SDK starts collecting the data.
+You can run the app and start using HyperTrack.